 The Freetown Christiania, a society within a society, about a community who wanted to stay and live by their own rules.

-Christiania Freetown was founded in 1971 when a group of people cut a hole in the fence to the military barracks in Bådmandsgade.
+Christiania Freetown was founded in 1971 when a group of people cut a hole in the fence to the military barracks in Bådmandsgade in Copenhagen.
 Soon the area was known as Pusher Street, where you could buy hash and pot – but no hard drugs – from various stalls.

 Christiania existed under special conditions for 40 years with constant conflicts and clashes between the local Christianites and the Danish state.
 This controversial area was and is loved by many, but has been a turning point for strong debate, especially because of the locals' relaxed view on hash and some unfortunate violent incidents.